Stratified noncommutative geometry: Stratified noncommutative geometry

 is a pullback square.
 As a result of the equality $\im(\nu) = \ker(\yo)$, the fibers of the horizontal morphisms in the commutative square \Cref{square.that.must.be.pb.in.proof.of.macrocosm.for.recollement} are equivalent. \end{proof}

-\begin{notation} Recollements play a central role in our work.
-We generally use the notations of diagram \Cref{recollement.in.intro} for the various functors involved, unless there is more pertinent notation in a particular context (such as in our study of genuine $G$-spectra).
-We warn the reader that for simplicity and readability we do not decorate these symbols further, so that in a single expression (e.g.\! a composite functor) these various symbols may be referring to \textit{different} recollements -- some of which may not even have been explicitly indicated.
-We hope that the meanings of these functors are always made clear by the context. \end{notation}
+\begin{warning} Recollements play a central role in our work.
+We generally use the notations of diagram \Cref{recollement.in.intro} for the various functors involved (e.g.\! $i_L$ or $p_R$), unless there is more pertinent notation in a particular context (such as in our study of genuine $G$-spectra).
+For simplicity and readability we do not decorate these symbols further, so that in a single expression (e.g.\! a composite functor) these various symbols may be referring to \textit{different} recollements -- some of which may not even have been explicitly indicated.
+We hope that the meanings of these functors are always made clear by the context. \end{warning}